0nyr/qt_autoconnect/README.md

 * [X] Modify`run.sh` to delete the log file if too large.
 * [X] Adding cron support and init and rm it automatically.
 * [X] Correct Makefile to build properly the debian package using`debuild -uc -us`.
 * [ ] Fix cron job installation by debian.
-Not properly installed.
+Cron file in`/etc/cron.d` not properly removed.
+However it seems it shouldn't be removed by hand/script... ?
 * [ ] Adding colors to Python scripts outputs.
 * [ ] Add a flag -d to display user credentials.
 * [ ] Add a`man` page.